-Do you live within the catchment of Nelson Yacht Club?
-Do you have a disability, and are you keen to try sailing?
+Do you live in the Nelson district?
+Do you or your child have a disability, and are you/they keen to try sailing?

 The Nelson Yacht Club has taken a big step forward, as have more than ten clubs already around New Zealand, to make the most of some adaptive equipment for people of all abilities to get into the sport of sailing.

 With the support of numerous sponsors, Sailability Nelson has a fleet of 5 specialist Hansa yachts designed to be sailed by people with a disability.
 In addition, we operate from a pontoon and with a C-Crane hoist can transfer sailors into yachts.